 You can use whole wheat flour and gluten-free flour blends.
 I personally use einkorn flour because my daughter is sensitive to gluten.

-Nut flour like coconut flour and almond flour do not bake like grain flour, so they will not work in this recipe.
+Nut flours like coconut flour and almond flour do not bake like grain flour, so they will not work in this recipe.

 Brushing the bagels with an egg will give them that dark, crusty look when they come out of the oven.
-I usually skip this step, but I’m including it in case you want that crispy crust like a bagel from a bagel shop.
+I usually skip this step, but I’m including it in case you want that crispy, golden brown crust like a fresh bagel from a bagel shop.

-You can follow the rope method above, or you can shape the dough into a ball and poke a hole through the center with your thumb.
+You can follow the rope method above, or you can shape the dough into a ball and poke a hole through the center of each ball with your thumb.
 Then you can stretch and shape the dough until it’s a uniform-sized ring.

 The “poke-a-hole method” can sometimes result in the dough baking and closing in on itself, so be sure to make the hole big enough to prevent this from happening.
 I suggest giving both methods a try to see which one you like best.